firebase/quickstart-nodejs/TUTORIAL.md

 ```

 2. Wait briefly until the Firestore and Cloud Functions emulators have started up.
 You'll see terminal output saying it's safe to connect.
-3. Add a <walkthrough-spotlight-pointer spotlightId="devshell-add-tab-button">new Cloud Shell session</walkthrough-spotlight-pointer>.
+3. Add a <walkthrough-spotlight-pointer cssSelector="devshell-add-tab-button">new Cloud Shell session</walkthrough-spotlight-pointer>.
 Firestore emulator continues running in parallel, in our original session.
 4. At the new session prompt, change directory to our Rules walkthrough project.

 ```bash